subin-chella/vechile-detection/README.md

 2. **Interpolation** – `interpolation.py` fills in missed detections to keep overlays smooth and consistent.
 3. **Visualization** – `visualization.py` reads detections/interpolations from SQLite to draw plate overlays and produce the final MP4.

-The database exists in memory (shared-cache mode) for the lifetime of the Streamlit session.
+The database is file-backed by default and persists across app restarts.
 Each video upload receives a unique UUID, keeping results isolated even during concurrent sessions.

 ## 📦 Outputs